epheo/blog/articles/index.rst

    **High-performance container-optimized static file serving with KISS**

-   A minimal Rust static-file server for Kubernetes — how this blog is served to you.
+   A minimal Rust static-file server for Kubernetes: how this blog is served to you.

 .. card-carousel:: 2